 I’m a graduate student completing my MEd in Educational Policy Studies at the University of Alberta (Canada).
 I love reading, writing, chai lattes, and exploring the great City of Edmonton.
 I write this blog to share helpful, actionable, and inspirational content to help academics create original research in the field of educational administration and leadership.

-I believe strongly that my research must do something to contribute positive change in this field.
+I believe strongly that my research should do something to contribute positive change in this field.
 Maybe you can relate?
 Maybe you’re where I was a few years ago - just starting your graduate studies with no idea how the heck to write a literature review, must less a thesis.
 Or maybe you’ve already graduated from school and you’re wondering, now what!?